mvirga-sumo/sumologic-content/CloudSOAR/Integrations/Automation-Tools/README.md

 ### Get Incident
 - Fetches Incident data (all fields, related incident IDs, as well as external alert data) and returns it in JSON format.
 This is useful for posting to a CIP HTTP source (using 'Generic HTTP POST' action)

+### String Regex
+- Allows the end user to pass a string and any RegEx that is RE2 compliant.
+The action is also flexible for utilizing capture groups to set output variables dynamically.

 ### To upload your own content:
 Please see [Sumo Logic Community Ecosystem Apps FAQs](https://help.sumologic.com/docs/integrations/community-ecosystem-apps/#faq).